ionous/tapestry/support/rift/rift.md

 #### Comment storage:

-This implementation stores the comments for each collection separately in its own "comment block".
-A comment block is a single string of continuous text generated in the following manner:
+This implementation stores the comments for each collection separately in its own "comment block" ( it _can_ also discard them entirely when needed. ) A comment block is a single string of continuous text generated in the following manner:

 * Individual comments are stored as encountered.
 Each line gets trimmed of trailing spaces, hash marks are kept intact. ( Keeping the hash makes it more obvious how internal leading spaces are handled, and makes it easier to split comments out of their stored block of text. )
-* A horizontal tab (`\t`) replaces the value of an entry.
+* A carriage return (`\r`) separates the comments before a collection marker ( dash or signature) from the comments after; effectively it replaces the value of an entry.
-* Nested lines of a comment are indicated by a carriage return (`\r`); while other line breaks use line feed (`\n`).
+* Nested lines of a comment are indicated by horizontal tabs (`\t`); other line breaks between comments use line feed (`\n`).
 For these purposes, comments right aligned with an inline comment are considered nested; trailing comments are not. ( Therefore line feeds always preface trailing comment lines. )
 * To separate groups of comments, the end of each collection entry uses a form feed (`\f`). ( Putting it at the end, keeps the first header comment with the first entry. )
 * Fully blank lines are skipped.